 God speaks in many different ways - let's listen together.

-I protect your confidentiality, following the ethical expectations of a certified spiritual director.
+I protect your confidentiality, following ethical expectations as a Certified Spiritual Director.

-The format is flexible, but we would normally start with prayer, a short reading of scripture and time of silence.
+The format is flexible, but we would normally start with prayer, a short reading and time of silence.